-“Graham Kew captures a sun-kissed roadtrip for Twin River’s second single Settle Down.
-Shot on camcorders, it centres on the bond between two women as they travel through the Netherlands in a VW campervan.”Pomo News
+“Anthem Jackson captures a sun-kissed roadtrip for Twin River’s second single Settle Down.
+Shot on camcorders, it centres on the bond between two women traveling through the Netherlands.”Pomo News

 “Anthem Jackson directs this new video from Light Organ Records’ chanteuse Louise Burns.
 Great locations, great use of the super slow shots, and above all, a great story about a very brave little girl!”Scout Magazine